theramiyer/blog/content/post/2021/is-whitehat-jr-a-scam.md

 About half a year ago, we saw a lot of noise about an EdTech (Education Technology) company, called WhiteHat Jr. The company had found its way into serious controversy, including claims that the company had misled parents and children, ripped them off of millions of rupees and were home to some questionable conversations.

 A friend asked me about this and I did not know how to conclude one way or another.
-I thought this is something I could try to untangle using a post.
+I thought this was something I could try to untangle using a post.

-Before we proceed, let me tell you why I think I qualify to talk about this issue (because, apparently, those contesting the claims like the ones I am going to make, ask what credibility those making the claims have)---if you want to think I am a snob, feel free:
+I have seen that those who do not like arguments against the company tend to question—much to my curiosity—‘What do you know that you are talking about it?’

-Oh, if you are not questioning my credibility, click here to skip this part.
+Well, this is my home turf.
+If you want to think I am a snob, feel free.
+But:

 1. I have been in the IT industry for over a decade (I complete eleven years in a couple of months).
-2. My job involves coding (I will explain why I say "involves" in a bit).
+2. My job involves coding (I will explain why I say "involves" later).
 3. I am a post-graduate in Software Engineering.
 4. I am a published author; I have co-authored a book on PowerShell---an open source, cross-platform infrastructure automation framework.
 5. My introduction to programming happened 24 years ago.